 Skip to main content

 We aim to nurture a welcoming environment for refugees who have fled war and persecution by raising awareness of the issues facing refugees and asylum seekers.
-We believe that providing the general public and students with accurate information is one effective way to counter the negative rhetoric that is often found in some sections of the media.
-Hearing refugees own stories and voices is essential too.( see event: Refugee Voices hosted By Exeter City of Sanctuary.
-Bike Shed 28.1.17
+We believe that providing the general public and students with accurate information and hearing refugees own voices and stories are essential ways to try to counter the increasingly negative rhetoric that is too often found in some sections of the media. (e.g. Refugee Voices event hosted By ExCoS.

-If you would like us to come and talk to your group, arrange a workshop, host an event with us or find out more about the work of ExCoS – including how your organisation might welcome and support asylum seekers and refugees then then do make contact: – Contact
+Our Awareness Raising group has over the years offered talks and workshops to organisations and community groups, as well as undertaking school workshops.
+The group is also involved in public events including The Exeter Respect Festival, #Refugee Week and we are a member of the #TogetherWithRefugees national coalition, calling for a kinder, fairer and more compassionate government approach to supporting refugees.
+If you would like us to come and talk to your group, arrange a workshop, host an event with us or find out more about the work of ExCoS – including how your organisation might welcome and support asylum seekers and refugees then then do contact us: – Contact Us

 Below: Images of individual Hands of Welcome and our Welcome Tree at St. Sidwell’s Community Centre.